beingzpranav/InternMatch/README.md

 - **Internship Creation**: Post detailed internship listings with requirements and deadlines
 - **Applicant Management**: Review, filter, and respond to student applications
 - **Candidate Evaluation**: Compare and assess applicant qualifications
-- **Interview Scheduling**: Arrange and manage interviews with candidates
 - **Messaging**: Communicate directly with applicants
 - **Company Profile**: Showcase company information, culture, and opportunities
 - **Notifications**: Receive alerts about new applications and messages